Generally an SMSF should not be considered until there is a balance of at least $100,000**

 - monitor your investment strategy

-- stay on top of your reporting obligations and make sure you meet relevant deadlines
+- stay on top of your reporting obligations and make sure you meet important deadlines

-- keep up to date with changes to superannuation laws that could affect your responsibilities as a trustee
+- keep up-to-date with changes to superannuation laws affecting your trustee responsibilities

 - charged with certain criminal convictions.